ErdalNayir/planlamapro-backend/README.md

 # planlamapro-backend
-This is the express.js and Mongodb web API that has docker support.
+This is the express.js and Mongodb web API that has docker container orchestration support.

-You can find API docker image [here](https://hub.docker.com/r/erdalnyr01/planlama-pro-api)
+You can find the API docker image [here](https://hub.docker.com/r/erdalnyr01/planlama-pro-api)